mackwai/UnaryPredicateLogic/README.txt

 A Notepad++Plugin that decides and depicts statements in symbolic logic.
 It uses Graphviz, if it's installed and on the PATH, to generate depictions.
+*This plugin has not been maintained for a long time and probably won't work.*

 - WindowsFormsApplication